Tinram/MySQL-Filler/README.md

 Tested using MySQL 5.7 and 8.0

 This package is beta.
-It's fit for my purposes of populating work schemas.
+It's fit for my purpose of populating work database schemas.
 But it cannot hope to support all variations (good and bad) of MySQL schemas.

 ## License